Elections are meant to resolve arguments. This one inflamed them.

 But neither politics nor the pandemic could be escaped.

 Things began to devolve on Twitter.
-Photos surfaced showing few people in masks, leading to criticism that the event might have spread the coronavirus, which has grown in the rural county's population since the Nov.
-3 election.
+Photos surfaced showing few people in masks, leading to criticism that the event might have spread the novel coronavirus.

 “We were outside so I thought things were reasonable,” Longo said.
 “COVID was only an issue for individuals who were trying to stoke the flames of fear and discontent.”

 Trump won Butler County handily in November, evidence of his campaign to supercharge turnout in rural, conservative places as he cedes ground in the cities and suburbs.
 It wasn't enough to win Pennsylvania — or other industrial swing states — as President-elect Joe Biden's campaign also managed to motivate even more hard-to-reach voters.
 But the strategy will have a lasting impact as the physical distance between Democratic areas and Republican areas grows wider.